 A common misconception is that cerebral palsy is inevitable or genetic.
 In fact, in a very large proportion of cases, cerebral palsy is caused by a specific brain injury, often at birth.
 Even if treating physicians believe that a child’s CP is genetic, a thorough investigation of the pregnancy, labour and delivery may prove that the ‘genetic’ label is incorrect.
 If you had complications during your pregnancy, labour and delivery, or birth, and your child suffered a brain injury such as cerebral palsy, you may have legal recourse.

-For over 40 years, the dedicated medical malpractice lawyers at Sommers Roth & Elmaleh have been helping patients and families affected by birth injuries, and especially cerebral palsy.
+For over 40 years, the dedicated medical malpractice lawyers at Sommers Roth & Elmaleh have been helping patients and families affected by birth injuries or medical negligence, and especially cerebral palsy.
 We have set ground-breaking legal precedents and have regularly been at the forefront of developments in medical malpractice litigation.
 We are consistently recognized by both the legal and medical community as being among the top medical malpractice lawyers in the country.